 80 Days Accessibility Report

-We've documented 11 accessibility features for 80 Days in the Getting Started, Reading, Controls and Visual areas to aid enjoyment of the game for different players.
+We've documented 11 accessibility features for 80 Days in the Controls, Getting Started, Reading and Visual areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.80 Days is a travel and culture discovery game set in 1872, where decisions about your journey around the world impact the course of the story and characters.
+You play be deciding where to go next and talking to the people you meet to find the right resources for your journey.
+It's a globe-hopping adventure that stands out for its steampunk-meets-1872 setting and branching story.

-We haven’t documented any accessibility features for Difficulty in 80 Days which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in 80 Days which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to 80 Days, and offer accessibility features for Difficulty:

 We've documented 3 accessibility features for Getting Started in 80 Days which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.